List of Danny Phantom characters: Amorpho

-Amorpho (voiced by Danny Mann) is a ghost able to change his appearance into that of any (human or animal) being, at will.
+Amorpho (voiced by Danny Mann) is a ghost able to change his appearance into that of any human or animal at will.
 More mischievous than malevolent, he desires attention and pursues it by morphing into someone else's appearance, to play pranks that leave the corresponding person to take the consequences, for what he actually had done.

 Bertrand

 Bertrand (voiced by Jim Ward) is a small, amorphous blob-like ghost who can transform into various monstrous creatures.
 It serves Spectra and helps her enact her plans.

 Box Ghost

 The Box Ghost (voiced by Rob Paulsen) is a ghoul who constantly fights with cardboard and anything square (and the occasional bubble wrap).
 He is incompetent in his attempts to scare people and is barely taken seriously by either the heroes or the other ghosts.
-He was almost successful in taking over Amity Park by using Pandora's Box, but failed.
-Despite it, Box Ghost remains determined regardless, shouting quotes such as "Beware, for I am the Box Ghost!" when approaching foes.
-In an alternate future portrayed in "The Ultimate Enemy", he is married to the Lunch Lady Ghost and has a daughter with her (Box Lunch).
+In an alternate future depicted in "The Ultimate Enemy", he is married to the Lunch Lady Ghost and has a daughter with her (Box Lunch).